openhab/openhab-addons/bundles/org.openhab.binding.tellstick/README.md

 ### Switchbased sensor workaround

 All switchbased sensors are binary and the goal is to represent them as a `contact` item in openHAB.
 Eg. a door is open or closed and can't be altered by sending a radio signal.
-To achive that we will create a proxy item which is updated by a rule.
+To achieve that we will create a proxy item which is updated by a rule.

 First create another proxy item for every sensor: